-Fire at First Baptist Church Ministry Center under investigation - Salisbury Post
+Investigators say lightning strike may have caused church fire - Salisbury Post

 The church posted a message on its Facebook page shortly after the fire that said, “The fire seems to have started in attic, but no official determination has been made yet.
 No one was in the building, and our awesome fire department was able to contain and extinguish the fire quickly.
 We are grateful God had someone in place who saw the smoke and reported the fire immediately.”

 The Salisbury Police Department also provided assistance at the scene.
-Kannapolis Fire Department personnel also assisted so that all of the responders could focus their efforts on the fire, said Salisbury Fire Marshal Terry Smith.
+Kannapolis Fire Department personnel also assisted so that all of the responders could focus their efforts on the fire, Smith said.

 Steeped in agricultural history, Knox Farm recognized with bicentennial status